Cybercrime is on the rise, and we’re all vulnerable.

 Regardless, who gets hit first is not determined by algorithm or strategy, he says.
 It’s all ease of execution.

 “It boils down to who is an easier victim,” he says.
 "Who is that lowest-hanging fruit?"

 The best deterrent for cybercrime is making a criminal think you're not worth the effort.
-And Johnson says "you can be better protected than 90% of the people out there" with these three things:
+And Johnson says, "You can be better protected than 90% of the people out there" with these three steps:

 Use a password manager

 Most people use the same password, or variations of the same password, across their digital existence.
 So if just one of their credentials falls into the wrong hands, they can end up losing everything from their Gmail account to their online banking logins.

 The solution, Johnson says, is a password manager.
 With the help of this software, you can generate a unique and strong password for every one of your online accounts — all stored behind an encrypted key known as a master password.

 Sites like Credit Karma and Experian offer credit monitoring services that alert you of any suspicious activity on your accounts or if your information has been compromised in a data breach.
 Some even notify you if your information has been spotted for sale on the dark web.
 Many credit monitoring services are free and offer premium features as an upgrade.

 A credit freeze can be an effective tool even if you've never been a victim of identity theft, Johnson says.

 It restricts access to your credit report, making it impossible for credit card scammers to open up a new line of credit under your name.
 Freezes don't prevent unauthorized credit card purchases, and you'll have to unfreeze your credit if you want to, say, open up a new credit card.
 But the process is completely free and usually takes effect immediately.